 Of course, being based on a young adult novel, there’s the romantic distraction, too, seen here between Woodley and co-star Theo James (Four).
 The romance fits in quite well, however, as Four is unlikable for a large part of the film.
 Seeing Tris and Four’s relationship develop in this way means that, whilst the romance is to be expected, it never feels too sentimental or unnecessary.

-All of this is complimented by a brilliant soundtrack, especially with the use of the track ‘Woodkid by Run Boy Run’ throughout the whole film, and excellent visuals.
+All of this is complemented by a brilliant soundtrack, especially with the use of the track ‘Woodkid by Run Boy Run’ throughout the whole film, and excellent visuals.
 Many of the scenes from the book may have been changed in this adaptation (all of which I will go into further down), but many of them look pretty spectacular on the big screen.
 The scene of Tris zip-lining across the city, especially, is amazing.

 As for the performances, Woodley is exceptional.
 We all saw how brilliant she was in her breakout role in The Descendants, but she proves herself even more so here.
 She’s definitely one to watch out for, whether it be in another action, a drama, or with a better focus on romance.

 The only casting choice I found a little odd was that of Ansel Elgort as Tris’ brother, Caleb.
-It’s great to have Elgort involved in the series, but with the two having led the young adult cancer romance, The Fault In Our Stars, as lovers, it was slightly uncomfortable to see their brother-sister relationship here.
+It’s great to have Elgort involved in the series but, with the two having led the young adult cancer romance, The Fault In Our Stars, as lovers, it was slightly uncomfortable to see their brother-sister relationship here.

 Nevertheless, Divergent also boasts excellent performance from the brilliant leading ladies, Kate Winslet and Ashley Judd, as well as up-and-coming teen actors Zoë Kravitz, Miles Teller, Elgort, and Skins star Ben Lloyd-Hughes.